 In order to provide a reliable off-site power source to the NPP's safety systems, general design criteria normally call for at least two independent connections between the nuclear unit and the grid.
 The first connection is the connection for export of power from the nuclear unit's generator to the main grid via the generator transformer.
 The second connection provides a supply to the nuclear unit via the station transformer if the first connection is not available.
-Some nuclear units have more than one station transformer; a few nuclear units have more than one generator transformer.
+Some nuclear units have more than one station transformer; a few nuclear units have more than one generator, and so have more than one generator transformer.